WilliamMcKenzie/WilliamMcKenzie/README.md

 - Procedural generation
 - Anything Go related

-Kingdom Crushers is open source now so feel free to check it out and try to make a hacked client
+Kingdom Crushers is open source now so feel free to make a hacked client